rigogomes123/UNIT_17_MOBILE_APP/README.md

 ![image](https://github.com/user-attachments/assets/9683a15d-54d1-4c7f-8d2a-bc1a2c633bc1)

 In my first wireframe design of the home screen of an android, i recreated what it would look like in android studio.
+The main default page

 ##### App's main page/ Home screen: